 Integrating Yoga into Daily Life

-Consistency beats intensity for MS. Short sessions can transform your well-being.
+Consistency beats intensity for MS. Short sessions can support your well-being.
 Try these practical tips.

 - Start Small: Begin with 5-10 minutes, 2-3 times weekly.